Alice H. Lichtenstein, DSc

 “People who want to take greater control over their health and the aging process will find MyPlate for Older Adults is an excellent tool to use when making nutrition decisions.”

-Dr. Meydani, serves as the Director of the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
+Dr. Meydani serves as the Vice Provost for Research at Tufts University and Senior Scientist and Lab Director at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
 She is professor of nutrition and immunology at the Friedman School of Nutrition Science and Policy and the Tufts Sackler Graduate Program in Immunology.
 Dr. Meydani’s scientific interests include the impact of nutrition on the aging process and age-associated diseases, the role of nutrition on immune and inflammatory responses and predisposition to infectious diseases in developed and less developed countries, on which she has published extensively.